stoogoff/sw-adversaries/readme.md

 	- Jewel of Yavin
 	- Lessons from the Past
 	- Long Arm of the Law
-	- Lost Knowledge
+	- Lost Knowledge (FaD Beta adventure)
 	- Mask of the Pirate Queen
 	- Onslaught at Arda I
+	- Operation Shadowpoint (AoR follow on adventure)
-	- Operation Shell Game
+	- Operation: Shell Game (AoR Beta game)
 	- Perlemian Haul
 	- Phantoms in the Dark
 	- Rescue at Glare Peak